andrehora/predicting-test-results-gpt-4/README.md

 ## Dataset for the study "Predicting Test Results without Execution"

-In this dataset, we present the source code of the selected test cases as well as the GPT-4 prompts and their results.
+This dataset presents the source code of the selected test cases as well as the GPT-4 prompts and their results.

 Selected libraries of the Python Standard Library: ast, calendar, csv, gzip, and string